teusH/MySense/PyCom/README.md

 See for examples of wiring the `README.LopY.md` (LoRaWan TTN, BME280, SDS011 and SSD1306) or `README.WiPy.md` (wifi MQTT, BME680, PMS7003, SSD1306) readme's.

 ## To Do
 Add more sensor modules.
 The Shiney PPD42NS (unreliable and too much errors), DHT22 and DHT11 (too much peaks and outdoor time to live too short) meteo sensor are depricated.
+Sensirion SHT31 (only temperature and RH, not very precise).
 Note: The Plantower PMS7003 is much smaller and consumes less energy as the Nova SDS011 (has a nice air inlet).
+The Plantower PMSA003 (black one) has detachable fan, air tube inlet, cleanable inlet, and is more robust.

 ## Licensing
 If not noted the scripts and changes to external scripts are GPL V3.